Surabhi Ghosh, MFA, BFA

 Associate Professor, Fibres and Material Practices, Studio Arts

-FBRS 260 / Textile Printing and Dyeing I (winter)
+FBRS 260 / Textile Printing and Dyeing I (fall)

 Areas of technical expertise